File a Financial Aid Appeal

 A. All students receiving federal Title IV aid (Federal Pell Grant, Federal SEOG, Federal Work-Study, Federal Direct Loan, and funds from other federal or state-administered programs) are required by federal law to be achieving Satisfactory Academic Progress in order to be eligible to receive financial aid.
 Schools are allowed to establish their own SAP policies, but once established, all students must be held to this standard.

 A. PCC’s SAP policy has 3 components:

-2. Students must have a minimum cumulative GPA based on the number of credit hours they have attempted:
+2. Students must have a minimum 2.0 cumulative GPA.

 3. Students may only receive aid for up to 150% of the attempted credit hours for their academic program.
 For example, if your program requires 60 credit hours to complete, you may receive financial aid for up to 90 attempted hours (60 X 150% = 90).

 A. New first-time freshmen and transfer students (those who have never attended PCC before) are awarded financial aid their 1st term if they are eligible without SAP being checked.
 All students who apply for financial aid at PCC and have ever attended PCC previously are checked to be sure they are achieving SAP before they are awarded.
 This may mean that students who took classes while in high school or were here many years ago and have not been successful in the past may not be eligible to receive financial aid unless they file an appeal and have it approved.
 In addition, SAP is checked after each semester to ensure that students already receiving aid are maintaining financial aid eligibility.